China Goes After US Over More Than $1 Billion Owed to the UN

 “Facing tremendous economic and fiscal pressure from the COVID-19 outbreak, China, the second largest contributor to the UN regular budget and peacekeeping budget, has managed to pay all assessed contributions in full,” the mission quoted Yao as saying.
 “It shows China’s concrete support to the cause of the U.N. and the work of the secretary-general.”

-The United States fund 25% of the regular U.N. budget, while China pays 12%.
+The United States funds 25% of the regular U.N. budget, while China pays 12%.
 Of the 193 member nations, 91 had paid their dues in full as of May 13.
-China paid $336.78 million for the regular budget on May 1
+China paid $336.78 million for the regular budget on May 1.

 U.N. spokesman Stephane Dujarric said Friday there is still $1.62 billion unpaid for the U.N.'s 2020 regular budget and $2.12 billion outstanding for the peacekeeping budget.
 He did not give the U.S. arrears.